accendolabs/knolskape-api-document/source/index.html.md

 -- | Fields | Description
 --------| ------ | -----------
 mandatory  | status | This shows the status of a particular user in particular project and service.
-Supported values are given in below table. mandatory  | started | Epoch timestamp which shows at what time the user has started playing the simulation. mandatory  | completed | Epoch timestamp which shows at what time the user has completed the simulation. mandatory  | userId | userId of a user to uniquely identify the user. mandatory  | token  | token unique to user, project and service.
+Supported values are given in below table. mandatory  | startedAt | Epoch timestamp which shows at what time the user has started playing the simulation. mandatory  | completedAt | Epoch timestamp which shows at what time the user has completed the simulation. mandatory  | userId | userId of a user to uniquely identify the user. mandatory  | token  | token unique to user, project and service.